 Research studies suggest that high cholesterol levels in the blood have been found associated with coronary artery disease, stroke, and peripheral vascular disease.
 It is also found that adult cardiovascular disease may have its roots in childhood and adolescence.

-Serum lipids should be estimated after 8 hours standard fast as food intake leads to large variation.
+Serum lipids should be estimated after 8 hours of standard fast as food intake leads to large variation.

-The golden rule is that for better compliance, all the family members should switch over to the low fat diet.
+The golden rule is that for better compliance, all the family members should switch over to the low-fat diet.

-Encourage fruits, vegetables, fish oils etc. Mushrooms are fat free food items with sufficient minerals and vitamins Skimmed milk powder can be used instead of ordinary milk.
+Encourage fruits, vegetables, fish oils, etc. Mushrooms are fat-free food items with sufficient minerals and vitamins Skimmed milk powder can be used instead of ordinary milk.